-Besides the regular upfront costs of getting a full gaming PC, many people forget that gaming PCs also consumes quite some energy, which you have to pay every month.
-So, how much electricity does the average gaming PC consume?
+Besides the regular upfront costs of getting a full gaming PC, many people forget that gaming PCs also consume quite some energy, which you have to pay every month.
+So, how much electricity does the gaming PC consume?

-An average gaming PC will consume an estimated amount of 1,400 kWh per year, equivalent to the energy usage of three refrigerators, six standard PCs, or ten game consoles.
-The higher the system specifications of a gaming PC, the more energy will be consumed.
+An average gaming PC will consume an estimated amount of 1,400 kWh per year, equivalent to the usage of three refrigerators, six standard PCs, or ten game consoles.
+The higher the system specifications of a PC, the more will be consumed.

-According to a study by Evan Mills, gaming PCs consume 75 TWh per year, about $10 Billion in energy costs globally in 2012 or approximately 20% of total PC, notebook, and console energy usage.
+According to a study by Evan Mills, gaming PCs consume 75 TWh per year, about $10 Billion in costs globally in 2012 or approximately 20% of total PC, notebook, and console usage.

-How much energy a gaming system consumes depends on multiple factors, but mostly on the system’s specifications.
+How much a system consumes depends on multiple factors, but mostly on the system’s specifications.

-An average gaming Pc consumes 250-400W per hour running a game.
-When playing games in VR, or generally games with better graphics and more effects, the power consumption can reach up to 600W and more.
+A gaming Pc consumes 250-400W per hour running a game.
+When playing in VR, or generally something with better graphics and more effects, the loss can reach up to 600W and more.

-Not only does the system consume energy every second, other electronic devices such as monitors, mice, HDDs, and keyboards also influence the overall power consumption of a PC.
+Not only does the system consume energy every second, but other electronic devices such as monitors, mice, HDDs, and keyboards also influence the overall demand.

 For instance, my gaming PC consumes 280 to 310W per hour during a regular gaming session.